50 years of Polish protests: from workers’ strikes to women’s strikes

 United in disapproval

 I allowed myself to select four protest movements which can be used to observe changes in the aspects highlighted above.
-Two of them, including the above mentioned 1980 protests, took place during the times of the Polska Rzeczpospolita Ludowa (PRL) [Polish People’s Republic] i.e. before the collapse of the Soviet Union.
+Two of them, including the above mentioned 1980 protests, took place during the times of the Polish People’s Republic i.e. before the collapse of the Soviet Union.
 The other two concern the most recent Polish history, following the rise to power of the Law and Justice (PIS) party.
 Let us have a word of introduction on each of the examples.

 The December 1970 protests erupted after the authorities announced an increase in the prices of a variety of products, mainly food.
 These were to be introduced in mid-December, right before Christmas – a hard hit for Polish working families.
 Mass workers’ strikes started in the major, state-owned Gdańsk shipyard, quickly spreading to other cities.
 Almost immediately, these turned violent and were brutally quashed by police and army troops.